 Table 3.1 further emphasizes and isolates the functions, making it easy for the state Governor, for example, to assign to different agencies specific functions.
 Juridical functions are assigned at state level to the state Ministry of Land, the state Ministry of Justice, or to the Land Record Bureaus or Registries depending on the institutional structure of the state.
 Functions related to land use fall under the domain of state Ministries of Urban Development and Physical Planning; of Rural Development, or of Agriculture, Forestry and Environment (Birner and Okumo 2011).
-Fiscal functions fall under the domain of the state Board of Internal Revenue, while information functions are usually handled by the state Ministry of Information and the state-level National Orientation Agency, in conjunction with the state Ministry of Land.
+Fiscal functions fall under the domain of the state Ministry of Finance and the state Board of Internal Revenue, while information functions are usually handled by the state Ministry of Information and the state-level National Orientation Agency, in conjunction with the state Ministry of Land.

-Table 3.1-Functions of land administration
+Table 3.1 Functions of Land Administration